 NATM has become the world’s most popular underground construction method.
 Also known as sequential excavation method, this technique maximizes on the use of principles as opposed to a technical method.
 The method was first developed in Austria and has been adapted globally in constructing underground passages for rail and road; dug through hills, rivers as well as other roads.

-Geotextiles and water proof sheets are placed on the side walls to keep the tunnel waterproof.
+Geotextiles and water proof sheets were placed on the side walls to keep the tunnel waterproof.
 This prevents water from sipping and instead inverts and drains out the water through a duct, which leads out.

 The water sheets also prevent seepage after the construction is done, which ensures that the structure remains firm and sound.
 The sheets are placed at an incline on the sidewalls to the water stops, which then goes down the inverted tunnels and is drained out through a dedicated pipe.

-The contractors are doing maximum of four meters a day and due to the poor air circulation in the tunnel, an adit is being used to pump in oxygen into the tunnel.
+The contractors were doing maximum of four meters a day and due to the poor air circulation in the tunnel, an adit is being used to pump in oxygen into the tunnel.
 There is a lot of dust and gases inside the tunnel caused by the drilling, blasting and loading of the excavated materials.
 Dangerous fumes from exhaust pipes of the trucks and the equipment on site also contribute to the poor air circulation.

 It is also necessary to pump in oxygen from outside as the rocks within the tunnel contain carbon monoxide and carbon dioxide, which are both dangerous gases and can cause anoxia, if the oxygen levels fall below 18%.

-Safety, security and continence are among the major concerns being dealt with at the Nairobi-Naivasha SGR extension.
+Safety, security and continence were among the major concerns being dealt with at the Nairobi-Naivasha SGR extension.
 The tunnel will require emergency exits, air ventilation and a 24-hour lighting system and security, especially with the heightened terrorism levels in the country.

 These emergency exits will be installed by the contractor as the tunnel is completed, to provide air ventilation and circulation for the maintenance workers who will be based inside.
 An evacuation tunnel, which is right in the middle of the 4.5 kilometer main railway tunnel, has already been completed.